fcrozatier/monarch/README.md

 ### Alternation

 - any: Returns all matching parses
-- first: Only returns the first successful parse result
+- or: Only returns the first successful parse result

 ### Lazy evaluation